pulibrary/tigerdata-app/docs/aterm_101.md

 ## Assets
 MediaFlux stores files as assets.
 An asset contains metadata and _optionally_ content.
-The metadta and the content are versioned independently.
+The metadata and the content are versioned independently.

-Internally, assets are records in the XODB database that MediaFlux uses store metadata and run queries against.
+Internally, assets are records in the database that MediaFlux uses store metadata and run queries against.

 To create an asset we can use a command as follows: